Blog

 Method of TPN Administration

 TPN may be short-term or long-term, depending on a patient’s diagnosis and needs.
-If short-term, nutrition can be administered through a peripheral line that is inserted by a nurse and replaced every 3 5 days.
+For short-term use, nutrition can be administered through a peripheral line inserted by a nurse and replaced every 3–5 days.
 This is called peripheral parenteral nutrition (PPN).
-Given the nature and placement into smaller veins, PPN is for nutritional support, rather than nutritional replacement, and the duration of PPN should be no more than 2 weeks.
+Because it is administered through smaller peripheral veins, PPN is intended for partial nutritional support rather than full replacement, and its use is typically limited to no more than 2 weeks.

 Peripheral Inserted Central Catheter (PICC)

-PICC lines are inserted by a nurse or doctor into one of the upper arm veins (basilic, brachial, cephalic, or medial cubital vein).
-The catheter is inserted peripherally and guided by radiographic imaging until the tip ends in the superior vena cava (vein above the heart).
-Once placed, the catheter tube will stick out of your skin.
-PICC lines can be used for TPN for up to 6 months as long as the catheter and the site of insertion are stable.
+PICC lines are inserted by a nurse or physician into one of the upper arm veins (basilic, brachial, cephalic, or medial cubital veins).
+The catheter is inserted peripherally and guided by radiographic imaging until its tip reaches the superior vena cava (the vein above the heart).
+Once placed, the catheter tube will extend outside the skin.
+PICC lines can be used for TPN for up to 6 months, provided the catheter and insertion site remain stable and free of complications.
 After 6 months, these catheters will need to be replaced.
 Upon completion of treatment, PICC lines can safely be removed immediately by a nurse.

 AmeriPharma® Specialty Care